slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 </summary>

 <div class="secondary-content" markdown="0">
-You can override the default OAuth using the `installOptions` object, which can be passed in during the initialization of `App`.
+You can override the default OAuth using the `installerOptions` object, which can be passed in during the initialization of `App`.
 You can override the following:

 - `authVersion`: Used to toggle between new Slack Apps and Classic Slack Apps
 - `metadata`: Used to pass around session related information